ItalyPaleAle/SMCloudStore/packages/aws-s3/README.md

   - `'public-read-write'`
   - `'authenticated-read'`
   - `'private'` (alias `'none'` for compatibility with other storage providers)), this is the default value.

+### Uploading an object

+With the AWS S3 provider, the [`storage.putObject(container, path, data, [options])`](https://italypaleale.github.io/SMCloudStore/classes/aws_s3.awss3provider.html#putobject) method comes with a few more keys for the `options` dictionary, in addition to the standard `options.metadata` key:

+- `options.access` (optional): string determining the ACL for the object.
+Accepted values are listed below, and please refer to the [documentation](https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html#canned-acl) for more details:
+  - `'public-read'` (alias `'public'` for compatibility with other storage providers)
+  - `'public-read-write'`
+  - `'authenticated-read'`
+  - `'private'` (alias `'none'` for compatibility with other storage providers)), this is the default value.
 - `options.serverSideEncryption` (optional): when true, enables AES256 encryption at rest with keys managed by AWS.
 Default value is false (disabled).
 - `options.class` (optional): string represeting the storage class to use.
 Please see the documentation](https://docs.aws.amazon.com/AmazonS3/latest/dev/storage-class-intro.html) for details; possible values are:
   - `'STANDARD'`